ARCHITECTURAL ALIGNMENT

 Distributed judgment.
 Independent systems and human supervisors review proposals, preventing single points of failure in self-assessment.

 Preserved human authority.
-Architectures maintain explicit guarantees that humans can intervene, correct, or override AI decisions.
+Architectures maintain explicit provisions for humans to intervene, correct, or override AI decisions.

 2.3 Complementarity and Joint Necessity